Chuu: 2017–2020: Debut with Loona and solo activities

+2021–2022: Web series and Blockberry Creative departure

-In March 2021, Chuu was a regular panelist in the Channel A show Steel Troops where she comments on teams from Korea's armed forces competing against each other.
+In 2021, Chuu started to host her own web series on YouTube called Chuu Can Do It where she spreads awareness about the need to protect the Earth through environmentally friendly practices.
+Chuu also hosted Hauteur, a web series that was made in collaboration with Lotte Department Store to help promote their store among generation Z. In March 2021, Chuu was a regular panelist in the Channel A show Steel Troops where she comments on teams from Korea's armed forces competing against each other.
 She appeared as a model for a television commercial of Dong-a Otsuka's Pocari Sweat.
 She also appeared in a television commercial of Samsung Galaxy Store in May 2021, South Korean chicken brand "Chicken Maru", mobile RTS game "Warpath", and BC Card.
 She participated in the reality documentary show Law of the Jungle for the episodes titled "Spring Special in Jeju".

-Musical career
+At the end of 2021, Chuu filed an application for a provisional injunction against her agency, Blockberry Creative, to suspend the exclusive contract.
+It was also reported that in April 2022, she had founded her own company, with herself as the CEO.

 On June 27, 2022, Chuu released the single "Lullaby" with B.I as a collaboration with Dingo Music.
 On August 11, it was announced that Chuu would release "One and Half", a remake of the 1994 track by Two Two, on September 4.
-On October 16, Chuu released a remake of the 1999 Park Hye-kyung's song "Confession" as the theme song of the 2022 film Similar.
-On December 5, 2022, Chuu released "Dear My Winter" with South Korean R&B singer George as part of Lotte Shopping's "Songs for You" series.
+On October 16, Chuu released a remake of the 1999 Park Hye-kyung song "Confession" as the theme song of the 2022 film Similar.
+On November 25, Blockberry Creative announced on the official fancafe that Chuu had been expelled from Loona, citing "reports of abuse of power, such as Chuu's abusive language towards our staff."
+Chuu was then caught up in rumors of power abuse, transfer, and bullying within her company.
+Blockberry Creative refused to reveal evidence concerning the rumors of power abuse to the public, facing criticism and skepticism from fans, with some industry professionals who had previously worked with Chuu questioning the allegations made against her.
+On December 5, Chuu released "Dear My Winter" with South Korean R&B singer George as part of Lotte Shopping's "Songs for You" series.

+2023–present: Solo debut with Howl

 On February 23, 2023, Chuu released "Let's Love" with Kim Yo-han, which is part of Project Restless.
+In April 2023, Chuu signed an exclusive contract with a new entertainment company, ATRP.
+On September 18, ATRP announced that Chuu would be making her debut as a solo artist on October 18, with her first extended play Howl and the lead single of the same name.